gaia-taipei/tw-firefox-weekly/timdream.md

 ## Firefox QX

 * [Bug 1344431](https://bugzil.la/1344431) - Regression on Reader Mode button visibility
- * r+'d, verifiying try.
+ * FIXED in Fx55, uplifted to Fx54/53
 * [Bug 1319020](https://bugzil.la/1319020) - Update Emoji font from upstream
- * FIXED in Fx53, requesting uplift to Fx52/51
+ * FIXED in Fx53, uplifted to Fx52/51
 * [Bug 1231701](https://bugzil.la/1231701) - Ship an Emoji font in Firefox
  * FIXED in Fx50
 * [Bug 1266372](https://bugzil.la/1266372) - The close reader mode button on page should behave the same as bug 1184950